gilmat749/overwolf.github.io/docs/start/ads-sdk-interaction.md

 \* Only relevant for video ads

-### Showing multiple ads
+### Multiple ad placements
-If you wish to show more than one ad on your app, you can easily do so by creating multiple instances of `OwAd`.
+If you have more than one ad placement on your app, you can easily do so by creating multiple instances of `OwAd`.
 Just make sure you pass a different container element for each instance.

 ## Checking the window state change